-Tomi Lahren's Tweet About Her Ancestors "Discovering" America Is Getting Dragged
+Tomi Lahren Is Getting Dragged For Her Tweet About Her Ancestors "Discovering" America

 It may be a new year, but some things never change.
 Its not uncommon for a certain controversial television figure to cause a stir with her controversial tweets, but Tomi Lahren's tweet about her ancestors "discovering" America might be the most ludicrous one yet.
 Never fear, it looks like a member of rap royalty is calling her out for it.